 Looking for the optimal species of bamboo to save the planet?
 With more than a thousand species to choose from, it’s hard to know the best bamboo for capturing carbon, generating oxygen, or producing a robust building material.
-To select the best bamboo, you also need to consider your climate and what you ultimately want from your bamboo.
-If you live in a tropic or subtropic habitat, and you want some massive bamboo you can work with, then Bambusa balcooa might be your best bet.
+You also need to consider your climate.
+If you live in a tropical or subtropical climate and want a giant bamboo for biomass, carbon farming, or construction, Bambusa balcooa is one of the best species to consider.

 Characteristics of Bambusa balcooa